Peur De Rien - Race horse

 6 year old gelding (Capgarde – Tango Princress (Fabulous Dancer)) - Trained by Oliver Sherwood - Horse Racing Trainer

 PDR is a really good looking horse and is an exciting Chaser in the making - he is a big lad at 17h!
 He has always worked like a very nice horse at home for Oliver.
 We think he had quite a bit of 'physical development' to do last season-which he has now done!
 He travels in to his races very well but doesn't finish his races off with the same class.
 His is still young and we are still learning about his favoured race conditions but hopefully he is an exciting prospect for the future.
-Peur De Rien is owned by the British Racing Club.
+Peur De Rien is leased to the British Racing Club.
 See below for his race reviews:

 Peur De Rien's Race Reviews